 “Rambhoru Brinkman and Karuna Care Education (KCE) are providing a wonderful opportunity for ISKCON devotees to be trained in professional, devotionally inspired skills by which they can help others through times of personal difficulty and crisis.
 I thoroughly endorse her work.
 I encourage any serious devotee who is inclined for such training to take full advantage of this important, and much needed program.”Anuttama Dasa, ACBSP

 ISKCON GBC, Minister of Communications

 “Those eager to help others and themselves to advance spiritually, what to speak of living a balanced, healthy life will find a friend and ally in Karuna Care Education.
 I highly recommend it.”Vaisesika Dasa, ACBSP, ISKCON initiating Spiritual Master

 Author of Our Family Business

 Students of Karuna Care Education will become members of a student peer group of 6–12 members.
 You will share your learning with one another throughout the 12-week semester.
 This peer learning group will be facilitated by a Certified KCE Training Supervisor, who will serve as the peer group’s guide and educator.

 KCE students will learn through an action-reflection-integration model that moves learning forward through shared feedback between peers and Training Supervisor.
-This learning loop is aimed at developing quality caregivers whose attitude and behavior embodies the bhakti principle of unconditional love for the Supreme Lord Krishna, and care for other living beings and oneself as parts and parcels of Krishna.
+This learning loop is aimed at developing quality caregivers whose attitude and behavior embodies the principle of unconditional love for the Supreme Source of All Life, and care for all other living beings and oneself as part of that Supreme Being.

 At the start of the semester, KCE students will identify personal and spiritual learning goals.
 They will then commit to working on these throughout the semester.
 They will also submit weekly journal reflections, case studie,s and theological reflection papers that will demonstrate their progress toward these goals.